helgoboss/helgobox/doc/user-guide.md

   feedback for this mapping.
 - **Active:** This dropdown controls so-called conditional activation of mappings.
 See the [Conditional activation](#conditional-activation) section below.
+- **Feedback:**
+    - **Normal:** Makes ReaLearn send feedback whenever the target value changes.
+This is the recommended option in most cases.
-- **Prevent echo feedback:** This checkbox mainly exists for motorized faders that don't like getting feedback while being moved.
+    - **Prevent echo feedback:** This option mainly exists for motorized faders that don't like getting feedback while being moved.
 If checked, ReaLearn won't send feedback if the target value change was caused by incoming source events of this mapping.
 However, it will still send feedback if the target value change was caused by something else, e.g. a mouse action within REAPER itself.
     - **Send feedback after control:** This checkbox mainly exists for "fixing" controllers which allow their LEDs to be controlled via incoming MIDI/OSC *but at the same time* insist on controlling these LEDs themselves.
 For example, some Behringer X-Touch Compact buttons exhibit this behavior in MIDI mode.
       This can lead to wrong LED states which don't reflect the actual state in REAPER.
-  If this checkbox is not checked (the normal case and recommended for most controllers), ReaLearn will send feedback to the controller *only* if the target value has changed.
+      If this option is not selected (the normal case and recommended for most controllers), ReaLearn will send feedback to the controller *only* if the target value has changed.
 For example, if you use a button to toggle a target value on and off, the target value will change only when pressing the button, not when releasing it.
 As a consequence, feedback will be sent only when pressing the button, not when releasing it.
-However, if this checkbox is checked, ReaLearn will send feedback even after releasing the button - although the target value has not been changed by it.
-Another case where this option comes in handy is if you use a target which doesn't support proper feedback because REAPER doesn't notify ReaLearn about value changes (e.g. "Track FX all enable").
-By checking this checkbox, ReaLearn will send feedback whenever the target value change was caused by ReaLearn itself, which improves the situation at least a bit.
+However, if this option is selected, ReaLearn will send feedback even after releasing the button - although the target value has not been changed by it.
+Another case where this option comes in handy is if you use a target which doesn't support proper feedback because REAPER doesn't notify ReaLearn about value changes (e.g. "Track FX all enable") and you have "Poll for feedback" disabled.
+By choosing this option, ReaLearn will send feedback whenever the target value change was caused by ReaLearn itself, which improves the situation at least a bit.
+- **Show in projection:** When unticked, this mapping will not show up in the [Projection](#companion-app).
+  Useful e.g. for feedback-only mappings or buttons with multiple assignments.
 - **Advanced settings:** This button is for experts.
 There are some advanced mapping-related settings in ReaLearn that are not adjustable via its graphical user interface but only by writing text-based configuration.
   Pressing this button should open a small window in which you can write the configuration for this mapping.